 What is Maelstrom's Edge?

-The conflicts on your table take the form of missions set in the desperate Maelstrom's Edge universe, populated by the Epirian Foundation and their robotic forces, the secretive Karist Enclave supported by the alien Angels, and various other factions.
+The conflicts on your table take the form of missions set in the desperate Maelstrom's Edge universe, populated by the Epirian Foundation and their robotic forces, the secretive Karist Enclave supported by the alien Angels, and a growing list of other factions.
 The content below highlights our game, background and models, and how you can get started.
 We'd love to have you on board!
 If you're ready to get stuck in, you can visit our online store to view our product selection and if you have any questions at all, feel free to contact us.

 - Keeps you involved with alternating unit activation and a tight ruleset

-Unlike other games where you are waiting for your opponent to finish their turn for half an hour, Maelstrom's Edge features alternating unit activation, which means you get to react to what your opponent is doing straight away.
+Maelstrom's Edge features alternating unit activation, which means you get to react to what your opponent is doing straight away.

 We've made it our goal to create a ruleset that doesn't get in the way of having fun.
 Once you're familiar with the basic concepts, you'll find the rules form a coherent whole that won't keep you guessing or fruitlessly looking for what needs to happen, holding up your game.
 A comprehensive index will quickly point you to the right page when you need to look something up and, if you prefer, the rules are available digitally with clickable references and full bookmarks.
 Any box set purchase allows access to the digital rules, and you can now also download a PDF copy of the rules for free if you'd like to look into the rules before making up your mind.

 - The game builds suspense as you score points towards achieving your mission each turn